 From 1996-2006 Scott served as artistic director of The New Harmony Theatre, a summer theatre in Indiana where he directed 29 productions.
-Notable productions were Death Of A Salesman with Tony Award nominee Jacqueline Brookes and Gil Rogers, Anna Christie with Jenn Thompson, The Foreigner with Larry Gleason, Twelfth Night with Obie Award-winner Matthew Maher, The Cherry Orchard with Tony Award nominee Louis Zorich and Cole Porter's You Never Know with Dorothy Stanley.
+Notable productions were Death Of A Salesman with Tony Award nominees Jacqueline Brookes and Gil Rogers, Twelfth Night with Obie Award-winner Matthew Maher, and The Cherry Orchard with Tony Award nominee Louis Zorich.
 Scott led the theatre in more than doubling subscriptions and budget, upgrading the producing contract with Actor’s Equity Association from SPT to LORT and initiated membership with the Theatre Communications Group.
-He also directed the 2006 production of Thom Thomas’ A Moon To Dance By which marked New Harmony’s first world premiere; the play was subsequently optioned by Broadway producer Edgar Lansbury and received a Pulitzer Prize nomination for Best Play in 2009.
+He also developed and directed Thom Thomas’ A Moon To Dance By in 2006 which marked New Harmony’s first world premiere; the play was subsequently optioned by Broadway producer Edgar Lansbury and received a Pulitzer Prize nomination for Best Play in 2009.

 A native New Yorker, Scott received acting training at The Circle-in-the-Square Theatre School (where he has also taught) and Weist Barron in New York with additional training in London.
 He received a B.A. in English and Art History from Colgate University and holds a Masters from The University of Texas, Austin where he studied with instructors such as Tony Award-winning designer Desmond Heeley and world renowned theatre historian Oscar Brockett.